Pometry/Raphtory/paper/joss-raphtory.md

 ---
-title: 'Raphtory: a library for mining large temporal graphs'
+title: 'Raphtory: The temporal graph engine for Rust and Python'
 tags:
   - Python
   - Rust